davmacario/ece533-paper-implementation/server/README.md

 * The different clients have different values of $\tau_i$ (local iterations - gradient evaluations), $n_i$ (number of training items), $E$ (local number of epochs), $B$ (local batch size).
   Different values correspond to different capabilities.
-* After each global update, the new weights (that result from the contribution of all clients) are transmitted back to every client, that will then perform the next round starting from their value.
+* After each global update, the new weights (that result from the contribution of all clients) are transmitted back to every client, which will then perform the next round starting from their value.

 ## Operation

-The server provides a JSON-based REST API, with the support for the following operations:
+The server provides a JSON-based REST API, with support for the following operations:

 * GET
   * `http://<server-ip>:<server-port>/dataset&id=<client_id>` - Fetch the data set, given the client ID, assigned at registration.
   * `http://<server-ip>:<server-port>/weights&id=<client_id>` - Fetch the current most recent global weights model.
 * POST + `http://<server-ip>:<server-port>/register`: used as a client to register to the server, providing in the body of the message the client information (JSON format); *the server knows the number of clients*, and will be able to provide the data set to each once all clients have been correctly registered.
-* PUT + `http://<server-ip>:<server-port>/updated_params&id=<client_id>`: used as a client to upload to the server the update information (accumulated gradient matrix + training parameters)
+* PUT + `http://<server-ip>:<server-port>/updated_params&id=<client_id>`: used as a client to upload to the server the updated information (accumulated gradient matrix + training parameters).